Soil Erosion Definition

 The flowing rivers and streams carry away the soil particles leading to a V-shaped erosion activity.

-During dry weather or in the semi-arid regions, the minute soil particles are carried away by wind to faraway lands.
+During dry weather or in the semi-arid regions, the minute soil particles are carried away by the wind to faraway lands.
 This degrades the soil and results in desertification.

 Also Read: Types of Pollution